nonoesp/laravel-folio/README.md

 php artisan migrate
 ```

-(Note: You can revert the migrations with `php artisan migrate:reset` but beware that the contents of those tables will also be removed.)
+*Note: Revert migrations with `php artisan migrate:reset`, but tables and contents will be removed.*

 ## Configuration